mr-harshtyagi/IDX-block-explorer/README.md

-# react-app
+# IDX Block Explorer
-Sample React App for testing new libraries and features
+This is blockchain explorer for Identrix protocol network.